langchain-ai/langchain/docs/docs/integrations/providers/databricks.md

 Databricks as an LLM provider
 -----------------------------

-The notebook [Wrap Databricks endpoints as LLMs](/docs/integrations/llms/databricks) illustrates the method to serve a custom model registered by MLflow as a Databricks endpoint.
+The notebook [Wrap Databricks endpoints as LLMs](/docs/integrations/llms/databricks) demonstrates how to serve a custom model that has been registered by MLflow as a Databricks endpoint.
 It supports two types of endpoints: the serving endpoint, which is recommended for both production and development, and the cluster driver proxy app, which is recommended for interactive development.